vedph/cadmus-itinera-app/README.md

 ## History

+### 13.0.1

 - 2025-08-02:
   - removed from Itinera parts legacy settings for pin links.
   - updated packages and added codicology UI and cod-layout-view.
+  - configured bibliography item ID getter to use key instead of ID (falling back to ID if key not set, which should never happen).
 - 2025-07-30: updated packages (fixes to refs lookup brick and asserted chronotopes).

 ### 13.0.0